biocore/unifrac/README.md

 [![Build Status](https://travis-ci.com/biocore/unifrac.svg?branch=master)](https://travis-ci.com/biocore/unifrac)

 The *de facto* repository for high-performance phylogenetic diversity calculations.
 The methods in this repository are based on an implementation of the [Strided State UniFrac](https://www.nature.com/articles/s41592-018-0187-8) algorithm which is faster, and uses less memory than [Fast UniFrac](http://www.nature.com/ismej/journal/v4/n1/full/ismej200997a.html).
-Strided State UniFrac supports [Unweighted UniFrac](http://aem.asm.org/content/71/12/8228.abstract), [Weighted UniFrac](http://aem.asm.org/content/73/5/1576), [Generalized UniFrac](https://academic.oup.com/bioinformatics/article/28/16/2106/324465/Associating-microbiome-composition-with), [Variance Adjusted UniFrac](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/1471-2105-12-118) and [meta UniFrac](http://www.pnas.org/content/105/39/15076.short).
+Strided State UniFrac supports [Unweighted UniFrac](http://aem.asm.org/content/71/12/8228.abstract), [Weighted UniFrac](http://aem.asm.org/content/73/5/1576), [Generalized UniFrac](https://academic.oup.com/bioinformatics/article/28/16/2106/324465/Associating-microbiome-composition-with), [Variance Adjusted UniFrac](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/1471-2105-12-118) and [meta UniFrac](http://www.pnas.org/content/105/39/15076.short), in both double and single precision (fp32).
 This repository also includes Stacked Faith (manuscript in preparation), a method for calculating Faith's PD that is faster and uses less memory than the Fast UniFrac-based [reference implementation](http://scikit-bio.org/).

 This repository produces a C API exposed via a shared library which can be linked against by any programming language.